Home About Jay McMullan Portfolios Order Prints Seminars and Publications

 My first large format camera was an Omega 45D.

-I eventually bought a Nikon F5 and fell in love with Kodak 100VS film.
-The Toyo view camera did not lend itself to much mobility.
-I had to carry the camera, with full rail, while it was attached to my huge Bogen tripod.
-In all, I probably carried around 50 pounds of camera equipment.
+I eventually invested in a Nikon F5 film camera and fell in love with Kodak E100VS film.
+The Omega view camera did not lend itself to much mobility.
+I had to carry the camera, with full rail, while it was attached to my huge Bogen aluminum tripod.
+In all, I carried around 50 pounds of camera equipment.
 I discovered why most of Ansel Adams' most famous photographs were taken from locations that he could drive right up to.
 Things were about to change though.
 Toyo came out with their VX125 view camera.
 The camera folds up into a very small package but the rail extends to a full rail capable of shooting with a 300mm telephoto lens.
 The only problem for me was, just the body of the camera, which on a view camera is not a whole lot, cost $5,000.
 I only had a standard lens of 150mm.
-I would want a 90mm wide angle lens and a 300mm telephoto.
+Eventually, I was able to purchase a 75mm wide angle lens and a 300mm telephoto.
 One day, while at a professional camera store in Salt Lake City, one of the employees told me since they had just had some kind of show, I could get the camera for $3,500.
-That was about the same price I had paid for my Nikon D5 so I bought the view camera.
-I was also able to get the other two lenses I wanted.
-I had a 10 degree spot meter but wanted a Zone IV one degree spot meter and was able to purchase one of those.
+That was about the same price I had paid for my Nikon F5 so I bit the bullet and bought the view camera.
+I had a 10 degree spot meter but wanted a Zone VI Pentax one degree spot meter and was able to purchase one of those.
 I had a perfect room for a darkroom in my basement so I plumbed it, built counter tops and set up one of the best personal photo labs in the country.
 I bought a Jobo system to develop my sheet film and also purchased a 4x5 Chromega enlarger.
-Many of the black & white photos you see here on this website were taken with either the original Toyo view camera or the Toyo VX125.
+Many of the black & white photos you see here on this website were taken with either the original Omega D view camera or the Toyo VX125.

 Miinolta X700